 With all that light coming in, you’ll be able to grow some lovely houseplants.
-Not only do people feel better overall when exposed regularly to nature, but they also experience reduced stress levels, strengthen their immune response, increase self-esteem, and reduce anxiety.
+When people are regularly exposed to nature, they not only feel better overall but also experience reduced stress levels, stronger immune responses, increased self-esteem, and reduced anxiety.

 Use natural materials

 Start with wood, as it can be used everywhere: floors and furniture, cabinets and trim, and in your home décor.
 Stone looks beautiful when used for bath and kitchen counters, trimming the fireplace, and as part of a water feature.
 Shells, crystals, cork, bamboo, and dried flowers are also ways to get more exposure to nature when you’re stuck inside.

 Use earthy, organic textures

 Cotton, wool, wicker, raffia, flax, hemp, jute, silk — each has its own texture, and each is a natural fiber.
 Wicker baskets, wool rugs, and silk throw pillows are just some of the ways to incorporate these elements.